PO Box 10, Oxford, OX1 1EN

-Every Wednesday, 8pm, Judge's Room.
+Every Tuesday, 8pm, Judge's Room.
 Oxford Buddhist Group meets once a week for a guided meditation on the 16th Karmapa.
 These meditation classes are suitable for all who wish to learn to meditate.

 For newcomers there is always a short introduction to Buddhism and brief explanations on how to meditate.